aayushaghera/aayushaghera/README.md

 # 💫 About Me:

   - 🔭 I am Student of Information Technology 🎓 at DHARMSINH DESAI UNIVERSITY
-  - 🌱 I'm currently exploring Reactjs
+  - 🌱 I'm currently exploring Docker
   - 💬 Ask me about **web devlopment,DSA,DBMS**
   - 📫 How to reach me **aayushaghera@gmail.com**